ovh/docs/pages/platform/kubernetes-k8s/using-vrack/guide.en-asia.md

 First of all, you will need to set up vRack Private Network for your Public Cloud.
 To do it, please follow the [Configuring vRack for Public Cloud](../../public-cloud/public-cloud-vrack/) guide.
 After having created a vRack and added it a Private Network, you can continue.

-The easiest way to integrate a cluster into vRack Private Network is to do it at cluster creating.

-At the third step on cluster creation, you can choose a private network for the cluster:
+Integrating a cluster into vRack Private Network must be done at the third step on cluster creation, where you can choose an existing private network for the cluster:

 ![Choose a private network for this cluster](images/using-vrack-01.png){.thumbnail}